 The services offered will vary by provider.
 However many of these companies will negotiate directly with your creditors to try to settle or eliminate your unpaid bills and debts.

 5. File bankruptcy.

 This is your option of last resort.
 It will make it very difficult, if not impossible, to get credit for the next several years.
 This means the person may not be able to buy a new car, get a house, and it can even hurt you when applying for a new job.
 Consumer Credit Counseling Services does have some tips on when to file and they give information on how to get help with bankruptcy.
 Learn the pros, cons, and the process to follow.

 Use the bankruptcy option to eliminate your debt only if you have looked into all other options, and if you absolutely can't afford to pay back your bills and debts.
 This is always a last resort.
 It is for borrowers who don't see anything that may help you in the future.

-There are several national non-profit agencies.
-Find information on them here.
+There are several national government approved non-profit free credit counseling agencies that offer resources.
+Find information about them on the website.
 The fees involved to use them vary, and some low income families by be given free advice.
 In addition, many of the credit counseling agencies have offices located in your county, or maybe in the community next to you.
 See you can stop by and receive face to face assistance, and learn about your options.

 Community action agencies may also offer some basic credit repair, budgeting and possibly even debt reduction services.
 Click here to find community action agencies in your area.
 Call them to understand what type of personal financial management services they may offer and learn about other debt reduction programs in your local community.